Skip to content

 When to use

-Each row is keyed by its whole-row content (every column, in order, rendered to text).
-A row in A matches a row in B when their keys are equal.
-Columns are therefore compared positionally - the two files should share the same column order for the result to be meaningful.
-Because matching is on rendered values, the diff works across formats (a CSV row matches the equivalent Parquet row).
+• set (default): each row is keyed by its whole-row content (every column, in order, rendered to text).
+Columns are compared positionally, so the two files should share the same column order.
+Because matching is on rendered values, it works across formats (a CSV row matches the equivalent Parquet row).
+Returns the rows unique to each side.

 Input schema